 - Wash and peel the guavas.
 Cut into halves and scoop out the seeds.

 - Strain the liquid and eliminate the seeds and cinnamon.
 Return this liquid to the pot, along with the sugar and guava halves.

-- Blend the guava and the cup of liquid left from boiling.
+- Blend the guava and the liquid left from boiling.
 Return to the pot, cook over medium heat stirring the pot so it doesn't stick to the bottom or burn.
 Be careful with splatters!